netboxlabs/console-docs/docs/netbox-enterprise/nbe-release-notes-1.x.md

 Adds support for KOTS installs to scrape Prometheus metrics from NetBox, as well as the embedded PostgreSQL, Redis, and SeaweedFS if they are enabled.

-It also updates NetBox to 4.0.9, and includes some bug fixes and improved startup time.
+Updated to support NetBox v4.0.9, and includes additional bug fixes and startup time improvements.

 ## 1.0.4